Our sample size calculator is the perfect tool to let you find the optimal sample size for your surveys – without needing to get bogged down by maths!

 It will do the hard work for you!

-Created by Snap Surveys – delivering excellence in survey software and experience measurement solutions since 1981.
+Created by Snap Surveys – delivering excellence in survey and questionnaire software and experience measurement solutions since 1981.

-Why should I calculate the perfect sample size?
+Why should I use a sample size calculator?

 Calculating the perfect sample size is a way to save time and money by interviewing fewer people, without compromising the accuracy of your results.